slightlynybbled/manufacturing/docs/plotting.rst

 .. image:: _static/images/ppk_plot.png

 If ``manufacturing`` is used in a jupyter notebook or similar environment, then the plot will display automatically.
-Optionally, you can pass a ``matplotlib.axes.Axes`` instance in order to more directly manipulate the underlying ``matplotlib.axes.Axes``.
+Optionally, you can pass a ``matplotlib.figure.Figure`` instance in order to more directly manipulate the underlying ``matplotlib.figure.Figure``.

 .. code-block:: python